neandrake/phab-utils/README.md

 - aphlict
 - phd

-*Note that this doesn't stop/start MySQL - MySQL is required to be running during upgrade*
+*Note that this doesn't stop/start MariaDB/MySQL - the database is required to be running during upgrade*

 ##### Restart
 Performs a `stop` followed by `start`